Pun Dictionary: H Entries

 Lots of Excitement: Hugh N. Cry

-Huge Ass (Book Titles)
+Huge Ass (Book Titles: Good)

 Big Fart!: Hugh Jass